celo-org/docs/docs/cel2/l2-operator-guide.md

 make geth
 ```

-1. Download the genesis file and the rollup config file.
+1. If you are not running the migration script, download the genesis file and the rollup config file.
+These files are output from the migration script.
 Also you need to copy the JWT secret generated in the previous step.

 ```bash
 OP_GETH_DIR=/tmp/alfajores/op-geth